Jqsie/walter7addons/README.md

 - **Mineshaft Party**
   - Automatically warps the party into your Mineshaft if you get 3-4 Lapis corpses or a Vanguard.
   - Requires party members to have !pt chat commands (not included in this).
+- **Enchanted Packed Ice Finder**
+  - Finds Enchanted Packed Ice inside of the Jerry Island Cave.

 ### Random
 - **Dynamic FOV**
   - Makes your FOV zoom in and out heaps (may give headaches, fun challenge).
 - **Music Disc**
   - Plays a Music Disc at your current location on world load.

+## Planned Features
+- **Cheater Detector**
+  - Will try to find any cheaters in your game with Autoblock, Scaffold and NoSlowdown checks.
+  - Goal is to make this much more reliable and faster than Mega Walls Enhancements.
+- **Coloured Dragons**
+  - Coloured hitboxes around Dragons that indicate which teams Dragons they are in Bedwars Deathmatch.
+- **Stats Overlay**
+  - Show players stats after the game starts in Bedwars in Tablist.
+  - Show players stats before the game starts in Skywars
+  - Potentially add a warning on some players who are likely cheating due to their statistics?
+- **Diamond Timer**
+  - Recreate the Emerald Timer, but for Diamonds instead.
+  - Hasn't been made because it's not exactly super useful besides in Ranked.

 ## Special Thanks
 - **[diboof](https://www.youtube.com/@diboof)** ([watermelob](https://github.com/watermelob)) - Co-Author